 The Delta Protection Commission works to conserve agricultural land and economically sustainable agricultural operations in the Delta.

 A.1 Protect and enhance long-term viability of commercial agriculture.

-1.4 Promote Farm-to-Fork and agritourism opportunities for the direct benefit of Delta growers.
+1.3 Support diversified approaches to agritourism for the benefit of Delta growers.

 A.2 Protect agricultural lands from inappropriate development.

-2.3 Advocate for the use of existing public lands and lands owned by conservation entities for habitat restoration to minimize the conversion of productive Delta agricultural land, in part by encouraging identification and mapping of suitable lands.
+2.2 Advocate for the use of existing public lands and lands owned by conservation entities for habitat restoration to minimize the conversion of productive Delta agricultural land.

-2.4 Advocate for appropriate land usage through the consultation process on Delta Conservancy restoration projects, as required by the Water Quality, Supply and Infrastructure Improvement Act of 2014.
+2.3 Advocate for appropriate land usage through the consultation process on Delta Conservancy restoration projects.

 3.1 Promote and disseminate “good neighbor” policies to Delta farms and environmental entities.